webcamoid/webcamoid/README.markdown

     pylupdate4 Webcamoid.pro

 Then a _contents/ts/lang.ts_ will be created.
-Translate that file to your language using Qt Linguist, and change _lang.ts_ to your code language, for instance, if you speak Spanish call it _es.ts_.
+Translate that file to your language using Qt Linguist, and change _lang.ts_ to your code language, for instance, if you speak Spanish rename it to _es.ts_.
 Then run the following command:

     lrelease contents/ts/lang.ts